 Most short-term plans define pre-existing conditions as those for which a consumer has been treated, consulted a health-care professional or took medications for in a set period of time prior to the start of the policy.
 The length of time varies between states, but generally ranges from 6 to 36 months.
 Note that this definition may differ from the one used by long-term healthcare plans.

 The Affordable Care Act (ACA), sometimes referred to as Obamacare, requires insurers to sell health insurance to virtually everyone (often called "guaranteed issue") regardless of health status.
 As a result, an Obamacare plan would accept insurance applications from those denied short-term medical insurance due to pre-existing conditions.
-ACA plans can be purchased beginning in November of 2016 and will begin coverage in January of 2017.
+ACA plans can be purchased beginning on November 1st 2020 and will begin coverage in January of 2021.

 "Term Health Insurance" is sometimes used interchangeably with "short-term health insurance."
 Both phrases refer to limited duration medical plans, that is to say, health plans with a fixed coverage period after which an enrollee must apply for new coverage.
 "Term Health Insurance" is more likely to be used for plans that are around 364 days long while coverage that lasts only a month or two might be referred to more often as "short-term health insurance."